 1. Tank Size

-This implies that platyfish can thrive in spacious 50-gallon water tanks or more designed for goldfish.
-On the other hand, goldfish won’t be comfortable living in 15 to 20-gallon water tanks designed explicitly for platyfish.
+This means platyfish can thrive in spacious 50-gallon water tanks or more designed for goldfish.
+On the other hand, goldfish won’t be comfortable living in 15 to 20-gallon water tanks designed for platyfish.

 It is an illusion that you can keep goldfish in small-sized aquariums or bowls.
-Goldfish can grow for a long duration, increasing their length after attaining adulthood.
+Goldfish can grow long, increasing their length after attaining adulthood.

 Also, they will produce more waste, which can easily affect the water chemistry in small-sized aquariums and pose health problems or death if there are unusual water changes.